Perseverance42/WCRO/README.md

 # WCRO

-Wrapped CRO is a direct fork of [WETH10](https://github.com/WETH10/WETH10) and was specificially adjusted to be used as a ERC20-Wrapper for Crypto.com Coin, the native token of the Cronos blockchain.
+Wrapped CRO is a direct fork of [WETH10](https://github.com/WETH10/WETH10) and was adjusted to be used as a ERC20-wrapper for Crypto.com Coin on the Cronos blockchain.

 ## Total Supply